Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 Another example: a plane can be defined by a vector which defines the normal of the plane and the distance to the origin (pl = v + 5 * einf), stored in 1-blades, or as dual plane by using three points together with einf to store it in 4-blades (pl= * (p1 ^ p2 ^ p3 ^ einf)).

 In Gaalop and elsewhere, the dual is marked by * in front of the object, e.g. dual = * object;

+An object can be transformed into its dual by * and back again by another *

+The following IPNS are the "normal" object and the OPNS the dual ones.
+This is the usage by Hildenbrand/Gaalop.
+Dorst uses the IPNS objects as dual objects in his book.
+This adds to confusion and to different syntax in GAViewer.
+There is no standard yet about some of those definitions.

 # objects IPNS